Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Conclusion

 \section{Conclusion}

-Character tasks have emerged as an Achilles heel for large language models that use subword tokenization.
+Character-level tasks have emerged as an Achilles heel for large language models that use subword tokenization.
 These models do not reliably represent the mapping from subword tokens to the characters they contain, and thus they stumble with character-level manipulations.
-We introduced Type-level IIT and showed that it can help with this limitation.
+We showed that Type-level IIT can help.
 Using Type-level IIT, we trained networks to internally represent characters, and we introduced a new suite of tasks that assess models on character-level tasks involving different combinations of form, meaning, and context.
 While our Subword+IIT models lag behind character-level tokenization models on simple character-level tasks, they are superior for tasks that blend form, meaning, and context.
 Overall, these findings suggest that intervention-based methods like IIT provide a powerful set of techniques for training models to modularly represent different kinds of information at different levels of abstraction.